-ail below:

 1. Shareholder Name:

 (In Block Letters) (First holder)

 2. FolioNumber/DPID&:

 Client ID No. (Joint holder, if any)

 3. No. of shares held :

 4. Name of the Bank :

 5. Branch Name & Address :

 6. Account type : SB A/c Current A/c Other

 (Please Specify)

 7. Bank Account Number :

 8. IFSC Code :

 9. PAN :

 10. E-mail ID :

-/e hereby declare that the particulars given above are correct and complete, if credit is not effected for the reason (s) of incomplete ncorrect information I/We would not hod the Company responsibility.
+I/We hereby declare that the particulars given above are correct and complete, if credit is not effected for the reason (s) of incomplete or incorrect information I/We would not hod the Company responsibility.

-te: Please attach cancelled cheque issued by your bank relating to your above account for verifying the accuracy of the Account ode number.
+Note: Please attach cancelled cheque issued by your bank relating to your above account for verifying the accuracy of the Account & code number.

-Da te:

-Signature of the first holder (As appearing in the Company records)

-Се rtificate ofthe Investor's Bank

-Се rtified that the particulars of the bank account furnished above are correct as per our records.

-Signature of the first holder

-(As appearing in the Company Records)